JoannaAdermark1/life-hack/README.md

 ##  Getting Started

-Visit the WardrobeWhiz website by clicking the following URL: WardrobeWhiz.
+Visit the WardrobeWhiz website by clicking the following URL: [WardrobeWhiz] (https://joannaadermark1.github.io/life-hack/)

 Navigate to the "all Techniques" section in the menu.